siddhant-code/enpm702_fall2024/README.md

 The reading material covers basic types, selections, and iterations.

-# my_settings_file
+# my_vscode_files

-This folder contains my custom `settings.json` file.
-Students can freely reuse this file if needed.
+This folder contains my custom `.vscode` files.
+Students are free to reuse them.